- Core Assay Facility (CAF)

 Defining problem areas

-There is no class level limit in getting involved in research.
-It is advisory to start your research experience as soon as you have topics of interest.
+You should start your research experience as soon as you have topics of interest.
 This way, you will have more time to explore your opportunities.
 If you find the research you are doing intriguing, you will have more time to study the subject in depth.
 If you find the research you are doing is not your top choice and not corresponding to your expectations, you will still have time to try something new.

-Try these opportunities during your first two years at UM:
+Try out these research opportunities at UM:

 - Undergraduate Research Opportunities Program (UROP) for frosh & soph